Training – Beekeeping Courses

 A chance to meet the bees – Beekeeping basics, correct use of equipment, how to inspect a colony safely, how to check the health and development of the bees.

-Wednesday evenings, 7pm – 9pm at Broadclyst Victory Hall, Exeter, EX5 3EE
+Wednesday evenings, 7pm – 9pm at Broadclyst Victory Hall.

 Plus one Practical session – Saturdays, 10.30am – 1.30pm.
-Provisional dates (subject to weather) are *12th and 26th April 2025 at the Exeter Beekeepers’ branch apiary in Woodbury Salterton (near the Greendale Business Park)
+Dates to be confirmed (normally in April).
+At the Exeter Beekeepers’ branch apiary in Woodbury Salterton (near the Greendale Business Park)

 To reserve your place please book on Eventbrite (see link below), your reservation will be confirmed once you have completed the DBKA membership form.
 Places are limited.